tudocomp/tudocomp/docs/Documentation.md

 ...
 ~~~

-### An example config file
+### An Example Config File

-As the last step of this Tutorial, we'll create an
-example compare config file in the workspace directory.
+As the last step of this tutorial, we will create a compare config file in the workspace directory for our running example.

-Our goal here is to compare the three compressor variants we had
+Our goal is to compare the three compressor variants we had
-defined with a few different classes of input: english text,
+defined with a few different input files: English text,
-source code, dna sequences, etc. This requires the datasets.
+source code, DNA sequences, etc. We use the datasets we downloaded in the previous step.

-We create a new textfile `/build/compare_workspace/example_config.toml`, and
+We create a new text file `/build/compare_workspace/example_config.toml`, and
 give it the following content:

 ~~~ { .toml }